Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection

 \begin{itemize} \itemsep{0em} \item \textbf{Module detection:} \\ Visual detection and segmentation of individual PV modules. \item \textbf{Data association:} \\ Individual module detections are tracked in an image sequence from the camera stream, preserving unique detection IDs.
 The detections are used to infer semantic structures in the image and associate these with the power plant model. \item \textbf{Camera pose estimation:} \\ The association of detected structures with the power plant model and its real-word coordinates is used to estimate the relative position of the camera by solving the perspective-n-point problem. \end{itemize}

+The pipeline requires a georeferenced model with the positions, orientations, and dimensions of individual PV modules.
 Since the appearance of each module is nearly identical, we define a set of visually recognizable anchor points that are used to initialize the localization pipeline (Section \ref{pv_tracking}).
 A typical example of an anchor point is the beginning of a row with PV modules.
 The inspection process begins with a GNSS-based flight above the selected anchor point and its visual confirmation.
 This is followed by initial detection of the PV modules and their association with the power plant model.